aaron-grau/curic/html-css/projects/aa_times/solution/README.md

 }
 ```

 Use pseudo element [css triangles][css-triangles] on top of triangles to create the arrows for the menu items as well as the submenu dropdown triangles.
-This code could apply right arrows to the list items in the dropdown html from above:
+This code could apply right arrows to the list items in the dropdown HTML from above:

 ```css
 .dropdown li {